-A 4-year-old Kentucky boy died after ingesting cinnamon powder.
+A 4-year-old Kentucky boy died in June 2015 after accidentally ingesting cinnamon powder.

-The dangers of the infamous Cinnamon Challenge are well known.
+dangers of that challenge activity are well known.
 Attempting the dare, which involves eating a tablespoon of ground cinnamon without water (or anything else), typically ends with the participant spewing out clouds of cinnamon dust amidst fits of choking, gagging, and vomiting:

 The primary reason this challenge is dangerous that cinnamon is essentially hydrophobic ground-up tree bark.
 Ingesting a spoonful of cinnamon is therefore like coating your tongue, gums, and throat with sealant that blocks off the lubrication (i.e., saliva) necessary for swallowing.
 But you still have to breathe, and this is what makes the challenge potentially harmful: